Belmont Water Mains

 Project timeline

-Construction impacts – southern connection
+Construction impacts – northern connection

 During construction of the watermain local residents will notice: